skondapa1/example-app/README.md

 #This is a sample app to show how to build go code and rpm with go1.13
 #Built from ideas from : https://gist.github.com/jollyroger/f89c9a5954009a2254667e00ca0d0219

-There are 2 ways to build..
+To build the app and the rpm -
+  1. rpmbuild -ba ./example-app.spec --build-in-place --nodeps

+You can also build with just running make..
+  1. The current directory 'example_app' must be under <src_tree>/src
-  1. GOPATH has to be set to build using the Makefile.
+  2. GOPATH has to be set to <src_tree>
-  2. rpmbuild -ba ./example-app.spec --build-in-place --nodeps
+  3. run ./go-setup.sh to download go1.13 and download all the dependencies using 'dep init'
+  4. make

 #To integrate with mock...
 Use mock to build the .srpm: